 In addition it has a CommandValue element which holds an integer constant which is written into a node which is referenced to by a pValue element.
 Writing the command value submits the command.
 IsDone reads the value back and returns false as long as return value equals the command value.
+If the node is WriteOnly IsDone always returns true.
 In order to make a floating Command node possible instead of a pValue element also a Value element is allowed.
 The CommandValue can alternatively also be taken from pCommandValue.
-A <PollingTime> entry is provided in order to handle for self clearing commands.
+A <PollingTime> entry is provided in order to handle self clearing commands: While the command is active the node is invalidated each time the PollingTime expires.
+If a call to IsDone reveals that the command is gone idle the polling stops.
+If the command is write only no polling takes place.